-The "purpose" of Benevolent Neglect Affairs is to feel alive again, but in the wrong place; trying to find fulfillment with an affair partner (not happening because they're based on fantasies and fantasies don't last!) by bringing your best to someone else - what would actually vitalize the marriage that you're fleeing from!
+The "purpose" of benevolent neglect affairs is to feel alive again, but in the wrong place; trying to find fulfillment with an affair partner (not happening, because they're based on fantasies and fantasies don't last!) by bringing your best to someone else.
+That would actually vitalize the marriage that you're fleeing from!

-• Parallel Lives Affairs - The roles and responsibilities you create and design your lives around leave little to no space, time or energy for either of you to meet your deeper needs for closeness, connection, nurturing, attention or fun.
-You choke on tasks and are overwhelmed by responsibilities you feel alone and unappreciated for doing.
-You attend to each of your respective lanes with diligence and discipline giving you the experience of being responsible and ‘serving' the other.
-The problem is you live in a state of perpetual disconnect—while you are doing many of the right things you become "roommates", not passionate lovers, and the thought of existing this way the rest of your days especially if you're over 40 scares the hell out of you making you a prime candidate for an affair!
+• Parallel Lives Affairs: The roles and responsibilities you create and design your life around leave little to no space, time, or energy for either of you to meet your deeper needs for closeness, connection, nurturing, attention, or fun.
+You choke on tasks and are overwhelmed by responsibilities; you feel alone and unappreciated for doing.
+You attend to each of your respective lanes with diligence and discipline, giving you the experience of being responsible and "serving" the other.
+The problem is you live in a state of perpetual disconnect—while you are doing many of the right things, you become "roommates," not passionate lovers, and the thought of existing this way the rest of your days, especially if you're over 40, scares the hell out of you, making you a prime candidate for an affair!

-• Just Friends Affairs - A common affair pattern is that women are more likely to have affairs for love and companionship, while men are more often content with sex alone confusing it with love and companionship.
-Women are likely to believe that their infidelity is justified if it's for love; men are likely to believe their infidelity is justified if it's NOT for love.
-In both cases, needs not met in the primary relationship that is neglected are being met through an emotional affair (eventually sexual) almost always justified on the basis of "we're just friends".
+• Just Friends Affairs: A common affair pattern is that women are more likely to have affairs for love and companionship, while men are more often content with sex alone, confusing it with love and companionship.
+Women are likely to believe that their infidelity is justified if it's for love; men are likely to believe their infidelity is justified if it's not for love.
+In both cases, needs which are neglected and not met in the primary relationship are being met through an emotional affair (eventually sexual), almost always justified on the basis of "we're just friends."
 People have affairs to experience an emotional connection that they feel is lacking in their primary relationship.
-They stray in search of someone who pays attention to their feelings and encourages meaningful contact be it "emotional" (female pattern) or "sexual" (male pattern) citing a need for "friendship" as the culprit.
+They stray in search of someone who pays attention to their feelings and encourages meaningful contact, be it "emotional" (female pattern) or "sexual" (male pattern), citing a need for "friendship" as the culprit.

-• Child-Focused Marriage - Child focused marriages where the needs of the children or "family" take precedence over the needs of the adults in the marriage are both sad and ironic affair types.
-Sad, in that there is typically a lot of love in these relationships and ironic that it is so misdirected that it often leads to unnecessary divorces after being ravaged by an affair.
-Inverse priorities are the problem here where the sexual and emotional needs of the adults are relegated to last place and where the focus of time, energy and attention goes exclusively to the kids or "family".
-The purpose of the affair is a misguided attempt to satisfy legitimate longings in very illegitimate ways undermining everything really important to both partners.
+• Child-Focused Marriage: Child-focused marriages where the needs of the children or "family" take precedence over the needs of the adults in the marriage are both sad and ironic affair types.
+Sad, in that there is typically a lot of love in these relationships, and ironic that it is so misdirected that it often leads to unnecessary divorces after being ravaged by an affair.
+Inverse priorities are the problem here, where the sexual and emotional needs of the adults are relegated to last place, and where the focus of time, energy, and attention goes exclusively to the kids or "family."
+The purpose of the affair is a misguided attempt to satisfy legitimate longings in very illegitimate ways, undermining everything that is really important to both partners.

-Advice: The good news, if there can be any in this territory, is that Benevolent Neglect Affairs have more to do with bad priorities than bad character.
-Misdirected energy can be leveraged and focused in the direction of an anemic relationship in need of care, nurturance and being first for a change making survivability of a marriage after an affair quite possible in these situations.
+The good news, if there can be any in this territory, is that benevolent neglect affairs have more to do with bad priorities than bad character.
+Misdirected energy can be leveraged and focused in the direction of an anemic relationship in need of care, nurturance, and being first for a change; this makes the survivability of a marriage after an affair quite possible in these situations.

-So, "Once a cheater always a cheater" is really a defense mechanism and it too has a purpose: To protect you from getting hurt by never trusting anyone again.
+So, "Once a cheater always a cheater" is really a defense mechanism, and it, too, has a purpose: to protect you from getting hurt by never trusting anyone again.
 Don't do that!
 Instead, get smart by understanding what drives someone to betray and determining the "purpose" of the affair.
-For Julie and I, it was in the ashes of our marriage where that purpose was discovered, and together, we made new meaning and determined to grow together from it (For more information go to www.prevent-a-divorce.com).
+For Julie and I, it was in the ashes of our marriage where that purpose was discovered, and together we made new meaning and determined to grow from it.